Linuxfabrik/monitoring-plugins/check-plugins/veeam-status/README.md

                     [--warning-vm-lastest-states WARNING_VM_LASTEST_STATES]
                     [--warnings-job-runs WARNINGS_JOB_RUNS]

-Monitors Veeam Backup & Replication via PowerShell, checking for failed VMs and jobs, jobs running longer than expected, and backup repository usage.
+Monitors a Veeam Backup & Replication environment via the Veeam Enterprise Manager REST API, checking for failed VMs and jobs, jobs running longer than expected, and backup repository usage.
 Also reports backup infrastructure component status and recent job results.
+Alerts when a job run or a virtual machine failed, when a backup or replica job ran longer than expected, and when the usage of a backup repository crosses the thresholds.

 options:
   -h, --help            show this help message and exit